LukeLikesDirt/Repro-ject/README.md

 A repository designed to enhance the management and reproducibility of your research by integrating Visual Studio Code (VS Code), High-Performance Computing (HPC), GitHub, and Conda environments into your project workflow.

 ### The tutorial is composed of four main sections:
-1. How to install VS Code and configure HPC connection.
+1. How to install VS Code and how to configure a HPC connection.
 2. How to integrate VS Code with GitHub to enhance project documentaion, organisation and reproducibility.
 3. How to create a Conda or Mamba environment to improve reproducibility.
 4. How to configure R to take advantage of R tools within VS Code, such as code completion and debugging, as well as learn how to install R packages so they can be run by Slurm batch scripts on the HPC.